FCE Speaking Archives - EngExam.info

 FCE Speaking Part 2 Examples

-Here you will find speaking cards for FCE Speaking Part 2 (pictures comparison) with answers and useful phrases.
+Below you will find FCE (B2) Speaking Part 2 cards with sample answers and useful phrases.
 You can print them or save in PDF.
-Check our FCE Speaking Part 2 Tips to know how to get better score!
+To get better score, take a look at the FCE Speaking page.

 #1.
 Living in different places; Exercising

-Candidate A, here are the photographs.
+Candidate A, here are your photographs.
 They show various places where people live.
-I’d like you to compare the photographs, and say why people might choose to live there, okay?
+I’d like you to compare the photographs and say why people might choose to live there, okay?
 (1 minute)

-I believe that people who choose to live in a flat of a busy city do so because they have a more active lifestyle – they commute to work, go to parties, restaurant, exhibitions and other activities a city has to offer.
-In contrast, those who reside in a remote place like in picture two prefer the more relaxed and slow pace of life.
+I believe that people who choose to live in a busy city do so because they lead a more active lifestyle – they commute to work, go to parties, restaurants, exhibitions—all the activities a big city has to offer.
+In contrast, those who reside in a remote place like in picture two, prefer a more relaxed, slower pace of life.

 Candidate B, which place would you prefer to live in, and why? (~20 seconds).